Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure

 where $\mathcal{T}$ refers to the temporal points indices.

-The simulations run a number of timesteps such that the first bubble departures and the second bubble have been formed for three of the four configurations tested here (more precisely, running along 40000 timesteps for the coarsest mesh of $160\times 160$ lattices).
+The simulations run a number of timesteps such that the first bubble have departed and the second bubble have been formed for three of the four configurations tested here (more precisely, running along 40000 timesteps for the coarsest mesh of $160\times 160$ lattices).
 The case $\rho_{wh}=3.44$ and $T_h=1.0\,T_c$ corresponds to a configuration where nucleation is not observed.
-The relative spatial differences for density and temperature, computed according to Eq. \eqref{eq:rel-diff-timestep}, are shown in Fig. \ref{fig:pool-relative-diff-pertimesttep_RHO} and \ref{fig:pool-relative-diff-pertimesttep_T} respectively.
+The relative spatial differences for density and temperature, computed according to Eq. \eqref{eq:rel-diff-timestep}, are shown in Fig. \ref{fig:pool-relative-diff-pertimesttep_RHO} and \ref{fig:pool-relative-diff-pertimesttep_T}, respectively.
 As expected, the spatial relative difference grows in time, and the refinement of the meshes (augmenting the number of lattices and recomputing the physical parameters as discussed in Section \ref{sec:physics-meshes}) has the effect of decreasing the values of these differences in time.
 This happens more clearly in the case without nucleation.

 The overall order of convergence is obtained by computing the global error given by Eq. \eqref{eq:global-rel-diff}.
-The resulting global errors for each configuration and the respective orders of convergence are shown in Fig. \ref{fig:pool-relative-diff-global} left column.
+The resulting global errors for each configuration and the respective orders of convergence are shown in Fig. \ref{fig:pool-relative-diff-global}, left column.
 It is worth noticing that the convergence order depends on the parameters of the simulation and the considered field.
 For instance, fixing $\rho_{wh}=3.44$, one observes a convergence ratio of order 1 for the temperature field, independently of the heater temperature, while for the same value of $\rho_{wh}$ the convergence ratio for the density field is 1.2 for $T_{h}=1.2\,T_c$ and 1.8 for the lower temperature $T_{h}=1.0\,T_c$.
 The case $\rho_{wh}=0.38$ and $T_{h}=1.0\,T_c$ is more complex.
 As it can be observed, the relative differences between meshes for the density field presented almost no change for that case, diminishing with a ratio of $\approx 0.06$.
-However, next, we show that this low convergence order is due to the delay of the simulations between meshes detected in Section \ref{sec:numerics-boil-qualitative-comparisons}.
-Below, we put this into numerical terms.
+However, below, we show that this low convergence order is due to the delay of the simulations between meshes detected in Section \ref{sec:numerics-boil-qualitative-comparisons}.